adamsilver/fdpb/01-Register.md

 - one lowercase letter
 - one number

 Where possible we want to ask users something that is easy to remember and more secure.
-Passphrases are easier to remember.
+Passphrases[^2] are easier to remember.
 They are considered more secure due to their length and the fact you don't need to write them down.

 A passphrase is a series of words such as ‘monkeysinmygarden’.
 The only downside is that this approach is unfamiliar and unfamiliarity, especially with passwords causes anxiety.